“Keep in mind that successful companies are less about the original idea and more about the learning, discovery and execution.” - STEVE BLANK

 The Fall 2014 I-Corps Challenge program is for CSU students.
 Student teams start with a biotechnology idea, apply creative thought, and interview potential customers to develop a market application (product or process).
 Teams attend webinars to learn about the customer discovery process, business model canvas concepts, business communications, legal and biotechnology regulatory issues.
 Webinars will be taught by experienced life science entrepreneurs, industry professionals and faculty associated with the CSU I-Corps Biological Sciences Site.

 The I-Corps Challenge is funded by the National Science Foundation and it builds on CSUPERB’s previous experience hosting the CSUPERB-I2P Challenge (2012-2014).
 Over the fall Challenge teams get out of their labs, innovation centers and classrooms and off campus to interview customers and consult with life science advisors and mentors.
-On the Final Weekend, Challenge teams present their product concepts at the 27th Annual CSU Biotechnology Symposium at the Santa Clara Marriott.
+On the Final Weekend, Challenge teams present their product concepts and lessons learned at the 27th Annual CSU Biotechnology Symposium at the Santa Clara Marriott.
 The teams’ success will be gauged by the amount of learning they do over the course of the Challenge.
 At least $6000 in awards will be made to teams at the symposium.

 2) Are you eligible?
 Find out how to build out team rosters.